amoralesc/android-basics-kotlin/README.md

 - In `build.gradle (Project)`, update the dependencies for gradle build and kotlin to latest, update the ext variables for versioning to latest
 - In `build.gradle (module)`, update the dependencies versions to latest if not using ext variables

-If you are getting this code and use different versions than mine, you will probably have build errors too, and will need to reproduce some of the steps I did to fix them.
+If you are getting the code and you use different versions than mine, you will probably have build errors too, and will need to reproduce some of the steps I did to fix them.

 ## Summary

 The summary for each of the projects can be found in `SUMMARY.md`